kubermatic/kubermatic/docs/proposals/addon-controller.md

 ## Motivation and Background

-The current approaches to deploy and manage addons withing user clusters comes with several downsides:
+The current approaches to deploy and manage addons within user clusters comes with several downsides:

 *   One addon-manager pod per user cluster
 *   Only limited to kube-system namespace